 These parties may include (but are not limited to):

-- funding or delivery organisations, as relevant;
+• funding or delivery organisations, as relevant;

-- suppliers and sub-contractors for the performance of any contract we enter into with them, for example IT service providers such as software developers or cloud storage providers;
+• suppliers and sub-contractors for the performance of any contract we enter into with them, for example IT service providers such as software developers or cloud storage providers;

-- funding bodies with which we work;
+• funding bodies with which we work;

-- banks (for payment processing purposes);
+• banks (for payment processing purposes);

-- professional service providers such as accountants and lawyers;
+• professional service providers such as accountants and lawyers;

-• regulatory authorities, such as tax authorities;
+• regulatory authorities, such as tax authorities.

 In particular, we reserve the right to disclose your personal information to third parties:

-- in the event that we sell or buy any business or assets, in which case we will disclose your personal information to the (prospective) seller or buyer of such business or assets;
+• in the event that we sell or buy any business or assets, in which case we will disclose your personal information to the (prospective) seller or buyer of such business or assets;

-- if substantially all of our assets are acquired by a third party, personal information held by us may be one of the transferred assets;
+• if substantially all of our assets are acquired by a third party, personal information held by us may be one of the transferred assets;

-- if we are under any legal or regulatory duty to do so; and/or
+• if we are under any legal or regulatory duty to do so; and/or

-9. Security/storage of and access to your personal information
+7. Security/storage of and access to your personal information

-When you use Upshot, the Foundation is committed to keeping your personal information safe and secure and we have appropriate and proportionate security policies and organisational and technical measures in place to help protect your information.
+We are committed to keeping your personal information safe and secure and we have appropriate and proportionate security policies and organisational and technical measures in place to help protect your information.

 Your personal information is only accessible by appropriately trained staff, volunteers and contractors, and stored on secure servers which have features to prevent unauthorised access.

-However, because we may sometimes use agencies and/or suppliers to process personal information on our behalf, or if you are a customer based outside the EEA, it is possible that personal information we collect from you will be transferred to and stored in a location outside the EEA.
+Given that we are a UK-based organisation we will normally only transfer your personal information within the UK.
+However, because we may sometimes use agencies and/or suppliers to process personal information on our behalf and we have customers based outside the UK, it is possible that personal information we collect from you will be transferred to and stored in a location outside the UK.

 Unfortunately, no transmission of your personal information over the internet can be guaranteed to be 100% secure – however, once we have received your personal information, we will use strict procedures and security features to try and prevent unauthorised access.

-- Right of access – you can write to us to ask for confirmation of what personal information we hold on you and to request a copy of that personal information.
+• Right of access – you can write to us to ask for confirmation of what personal information we hold on you and to request a copy of that personal information.
 Provided we are satisfied that you are entitled to see the personal information requested and we have successfully confirmed your identity, we will provide you with your personal information subject to any exemptions that apply.

-- Right of erasure – at your request we will delete your personal information from our records as far as we are required to do so.
+• Right of erasure – at your request we will delete your personal information from our records as far as we are required to do so.
 In many cases we would propose to suppress further communications with you, rather than delete it.

-- Right to restrict processing – you have the right to ask for processing of your personal information to be restricted if there is disagreement about its accuracy or legitimate usage.
+• Right to restrict processing – you have the right to ask for processing of your personal information to be restricted if there is disagreement about its accuracy or legitimate usage.

-- Right to data portability – to the extent required by the GDPR, where we are processing your personal information (that you have provided to us) either (i) by relying on your consent or (ii) because such processing is necessary for the performance of a contract to which you are party or to take steps at your request prior to entering into a contact, and in either case we are processing using automated means (i.e. with no human involvement), you may ask us to provide the personal information to you – or another service provider – in a machine-readable format.
+• Right to request transfer of your personal data – to the extent required by the UK GDPR, where we are processing your personal information (that you have provided to us) either (i) by relying on your consent or (ii) because such processing is necessary for the performance of a contract to which you are party or to take steps at your request prior to entering into a contact, and in either case we are processing using automated means (i.e. with no human involvement), you may ask us to provide the personal information to you – or another service provider – in a machine-readable format.

 We link our website directly to other sites.
 This Statement does not cover external websites and we are not responsible for the privacy practices or content of those sites.
 We encourage you to read the privacy policies of any external websites you visit via links on our website.

 Telephone: +44 (0)20 3111 1455